Skip to main content

 Governance

+The NSW Government last issued Ministerial Directions to ILGA in 2016.
 Since then, there have been several changes.
-Following the establishment of the NSW Independent Casino Commission (NICC) and the transfer of ILGA’s casino-related functions to the NICC, ILGA and the NICC became independent staff agencies.
+Following the 2022 establishment of the NSW Independent Casino Commission (NICC) and the transfer of ILGA’s casino-related functions to the NICC, ILGA and the NICC became independent staff agencies in February 2023.

 The Minister’s expectations in relation to our purpose, functions and role as an administrative decision-maker for the liquor and gaming-related industry in NSW.